Stereo Kicks: Jake Sims

 Jake Sims (born 26 November 1994) is from Bristol.
 He sang Stevie Wonder's "Superstition" in his Room Audition, with his little sister present, and Arctic Monkeys' "When the Sun Goes Down" at the Arena.

 Casey Johnson

-Casey Johnson (1 May 1995) is from London.
+Casey Johnson (born 1 May 1995) is from London.
 He performed Olly Murs' "Please Don't Let Me Go" in his room audition In May 2016, Johnson joined the band Union J, but later left in April 2017.
 He also starred in the E4 series, Stage School.

 Charlie Jones

-Charlie Jones (20 December 1999) is from Kent.
+Charlie Jones (born 20 December 1999) is from Kent.
 He sang One Direction's "Little Things" in his Room Audition, and the Spice Girls' "Wannabe" at the Arena, stunning the judges and the audience.
 He is also well known for his viral song on YouTube, "Belieber for Life".
 He was the youngest member of the band.
 He became a member of the 5-piece band Over Atlantic, who were active from 2016 to 2018.